Karthik00769/ProjectForge/README.md

 ## Our Mission

 Every worker deserves recognition.
-If you build, deliver, repair, clean, or care your work matters.
+If you build, deliver, repair, clean, or care—your work matters.
 ProjectForge makes it undeniable.